 How to Add a Caption to a Table

-To insert the caption use the
+To insert a caption into a table, use the

 <table> <caption></caption> <tr> </tr> </table>

 <table> <caption>Free Coding Resources</caption> <tr> <th>Sites</th> <th>Youtube Channels</th> <th>Mobile Appss</th> </tr> <tr> <td>Freecode Camp</td> <td>Freecode Camp</td> <td>Enki</td> </tr> <tr> <td>W3Schools</td> <td>Academind</td> <td>Programming Hero</td> </tr> <tr> <td>Khan Academy</td> <td>The Coding Train</td> <td>Solo learn</td> </tr> </table>